 Contributed more than $3.3 million to House and Senate lackeys since 2005

-Baucus refuses to allow single payer advocates to testify at the hearings he chairs
+Baucus refused to allow single payer advocates to testify at the hearings he chaired

 Reversed his position; now creating a pro-healthcare insurance industry program